ernscht/nitro-project-less/project/docs/nitro.md

 you can configure your own Engine.
 This example shows how to replace Handlebars with [Nunjucks](https://mozilla.github.io/nunjucks/) as an example.

 All these steps need to be performed in `server.js`.
+All these steps need to be performed in `server.js`.

 1. Replace the line `hbs = require('./app/templating/hbs/engine')` with `nunjucks = require('nunjucks')`